fullmetalchem15t/superconductors/README.md

 ## Purpose

 In this project, the critical temperature of superconductors is modeled and predicted.
 This is based on the work of [Ken Hamidieh](https://arxiv.org/abs/1803.10260).
-We are adding clustering based the observation that the data is bimodal.
-We  determined if clustering improves prediction.
+We introduced clustering, based on the observation that the data is bimodal, to the model to determined if it improves prediction.

 ## Method